Troyanovsky/Local-LLM-Comparison-Colab-UI/README.md

 - WizardLM-13B-V1.1 (using oobabooga/text-generation-webui) : 1
 - Llama-2-13B-chat (using oobabooga/text-generation-webui) : 10
 - Luna-AI-Llama2-Uncensored (using oobabooga/text-generation-webui) : 7.5
+- MythoLogic-13B (using oobabooga/text-generation-webui) : 7.4
+- Redmond-Puffin-13B (using oobabooga/text-generation-webui) : 10

 ### Question 14: What is the square root of banana?
 Task Domain: Mathematical Reasoning